 Hirschsprung enterocolitis occurs most commonly in the first several months of life before surgical correction but can occur postoperatively, typically in the first year after surgery.
 Infants present with fever, abdominal distention, diarrhea (which may be bloody), and, subsequently, obstipation.

-Initial treatment of Hirschsprung enterocolitis is supportive with fluid resuscitation, decompression with an NGT and rectal tube, and broad-spectrum antibiotics to include anaerobic coverage (eg, a combination of ampicillin, gentamicin, and clindamycin).
+Initial treatment of Hirschsprung enterocolitis is supportive with fluid resuscitation, decompression with a nasogastric and rectal tube, and broad-spectrum antibiotics to include anaerobic coverage (eg, a combination of ampicillin, gentamicin, and clindamycin; a combination of ampicillin, cefotaxime, and metronidazole; meropenem alone).
 Some experts advocate saline enemas to clean out the colon, but this must be done carefully so as not to increase colonic pressure and cause perforation.
 Surgery is the definitive treatment for infants who have not yet undergone surgical repair, as well as for infants with perforation or necrotic gut.